 Take at least 6 credits from the courses with the last 3 digits in the course number at 300 or above.
 The courses must be taught in English and listed as courses for undergraduate degree courses of the Faculty of Commerce and Accountancy, Chulalongkorn University.

-Take 6 credits from any courses taught in English and listed as courses for undergraduate degree courses of Chulalongkorn University or courses which the credits transferred from partner universities from abroad with the approval from the BBA program committee and the administration board of the Faculty of Commerce and Accountancy, Chulalongkorn University.
+Take 6 credits from any courses taught in English and listed as courses for undergraduate degree courses of Chulalongkorn University or courses which the credits transferred from partner universities from abroad with

 Financial Analysis and Investment